Studying Physics at Lancaster

 All our programmes are accredited by the IOP, and provide a comprehensive state-of-the-art physics education at the frontiers of the discipline.
 Our courses follow a modular structure offering a great deal of flexibility, with numerous advanced options and projects directly based on our broad research portfolio.

-We are ranked equal 4th place for Physics by The Times & Sunday Times University League Table 2015 and in the top ten of all the league tables (Guardian University Guide, Complete University Guide).
+We are ranked 2nd for Physics in the Guardian University Guide 2016, equal 4th place by The Times & Sunday Times University League Table 2015 and 12th in the Complete University Guide.

 28% of our research has been rated as being world-leading, ranking us second among UK physics departments.
 A further 51% of our research is considered to be internationally competitive.
 Furthermore, we were ranked first overall in the UK in the previous research assessment exercise (RAE2008).

 Our renowned researchers include particle physicists working at CERN, Fermilab and JPARC in Japan, quantum technologists working on quantum bits, liquid helium and graphene, biomedical physicists describing nonlinear phenomena in the human body, mathematical physicists studying the classical and quantum behaviour of matter and light, space scientists investigating the solar system's space-plasma environment, and cosmologists chasing the origins of dark matter and mechanisms of inflation.

 We provide an enjoyable, inspiring and supportive learning environment